BITSS/ACRE/01_definitions.md

 ##### By outputs reproduced:
   - **Main results:** a successful reproduction of main results would have obtained the same estimates as in the original paper, for the estimates that the authors highlight the most in either the abstract, introduction or conclusion of the paper.
 If no estimate is highlighted, then the researcher conducting the reproduction should choose the main result and declare it at the begging of the reproduction.
   - **Complete:**  a successful reproduction is complete when it is possible to obtain the same estimates as the original study for all the outputs presented in the paper.
-This includes: tables, figures, and inline estimates both in the main body of the paper and all the appendicess.
+This includes: tables, figures, and inline estimates both in the main body of the paper and all the appendices.

 ##### By sources used:
  - **Computationally Reproducible from Analytic data (CRA):** an output is CRA if it can be reproduced with minimal effort starting from the analytic data sets.